IgniteUI/indigo-design-docfx/en/components/dropdown.md

 ## Usage

 When using the Dropdown you should always show it on top of the content that follows the item which triggers its display.
-Dropdowns don't push content like accordions do.
+Dropdowns don't push content like an expansion panel would.

 | Do                                                                                 | Don't                                                                                  |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |